Energy Intelligence Platform

 “Show anomalies in pump behavior over time”

-Prototyping & decision logic
+Prototyping & Decision Logic

 Built a modular dashboard showing real-time flows and predictive trends